 "Are you righteous?
 Kind?
 Does your confidence lie in this?
 Are you loved by all?
 Know that I was, too.
 Do you imagine your suffering will be any less because you loved goodness and truth?”
-Your suffering will be different, I can say that with certainty.
-The suffering of rage and despair is radically different from suffering encompassed by love.
-A good person is deeply vulnerable, but they discover deep reservoirs of joy and meaning in life.
+Your suffering will be different, I can say that with certainty; the suffering of rage and despair is radically different from suffering encompassed by love.
+Yes, a good person is deeply vulnerable, but they are able to discover deep reservoirs of joy and meaning in life.

-In ancient Greece, people listened to philosophers in the same way that we attend church or practice meditation.
+In ancient Greece people listened to philosophers in the same way that we attend a church or practice meditation.
 It was much less about novel ideas and more about training the mind and heart.
 The Greeks understood that shaping ourselves required repetition.
-It was about becoming a better person through the repeated and deepening practice of inhabiting certain ideas.
-Ideas which weren’t mere theories, but rather expressions our best possibilities as human beings.
-What the Greeks called virtue - or excellence - which leads to a flourishing life and make us a source of good for others.
+It was about becoming a better person through the ongoing and deepening practice of inhabiting certain ideas.
+Ideas which weren’t mere theories but rather expressions our best possibilities as human beings.
+These possibilities the Greeks called virtue - or excellence - which lead to a flourishing life and make us a source of good for others.

-The second effect of repetition is that as we go through different experiences in life and grow, we see these core ideas in different lights, and practice them differently in different contexts.
-So we deepen, and widen, and strengthen, and become more flexible, in our relationship with the idea.
+The second effect of repetition is that, as we go through different experiences in life and grow, we see these ideas in different contexts.
+This means that we deepen, widen, strengthen, and become more flexible, in our relationship with the idea and its practice.

 Thirdly, these ideas are ultimately tools.
 Some people collect tools and never use them.
-Many people collect ideas, debate about them, but never use them.
-We on the other hand should hear, think, and talk about these ideas depending on the context, but ultimately we use them in our lives.
+Many people collect good ideas, debate about them, but never use them deeply in their lives.
 We should live them, applying them in our thoughts, feelings, and actions.
-They then become a part of who we are.
+Then they become a part of who we are, our way of being.

 Many people lack a sense of direction or purpose in life.
 There are social and historical reasons for this, but they are out of your hands.
 What is in your hands is your own life.
 You can stop drifting and take control of your life through clearer direction and purpose.
 And to do that you need to clarify your strengths and values.
 Today we will focus on values.